ljw1004/vbspec/vb/expressions.md

 End Structure
 ```

-> __Annotation__
-> Library authors are recommended to follow the pattern that they invoke the continuation delegate on the same `SynchronizationContext` as their `OnCompleted` was itself invoked on.
+__Note.__ Library authors are recommended to follow the pattern that they invoke the continuation delegate on the same `SynchronizationContext` as their `OnCompleted` was itself invoked on.
 Also, the resumption delegate should not be executed synchronously within the `OnCompleted` method since that can lead to stack overflow: instead, the delegate should be queued for subsequent execution.

 When control flow reaches an `Await` operator, behavior is as follows.